benjaminjonard/koillection/README.md

 Koillection is a self-hosted collection manager created to keep track of physical (mostly) collections of any kind like books, DVDs, stamps, games...
 As Koillection is meant to be used for any kind of collections, it doesn't support automatic download of metadata.
 But it offer the possibility to add your own metadata freely.

-If you like Koillection please consider leaving a ⭐, it gives additional motivation to continue working on the project.

 You can find detailled informations in the <a href="https://github.com/koillection/koillection/wiki">wiki</a> (under construction)